mozman/ezdxf/docs/source/introduction.rst

 Supported Python Versions
 -------------------------

-`ezdxf` requires at least Python 3.7 and will be tested with the latest stable CPython version and the latest stable release of pypy3 during development.
+`Ezdxf` requires at least Python 3.7 and will be tested with the latest stable CPython version and the latest stable release of pypy3 during development.

-`ezdxf` is written in pure Python with optional Cython implementations of some low level math classes and requires only `pyparser` and `typing_extensions` as additional library beside the Python Standard Library.
+`Ezdxf` is written in pure Python with optional Cython implementations of some low level math classes and requires only `pyparser` and `typing_extensions` as additional library beside the Python Standard Library.
-`pytest` is required to run the unit and integration tests.
-Data to run the stress and audit test can not be provided, because I don't have the rights for publishing this DXF files.
+`Pytest` is required to run the unit and integration tests.
+Data to run the stress and audit test can not be provided, because I don't have the rights for publishing these DXF files.

 Supported Operating Systems
 ---------------------------

-`ezdxf` is OS independent and runs on all platforms which provide an appropriate Python interpreter (>=3.7).
+`Ezdxf` is OS independent and runs on all platforms which provide an appropriate Python interpreter (>=3.7).

 Supported DXF Versions